Family Purge Documentation

 - Purge Model workflow - clean families loaded in the active project

-- Clean Folders workflow - batch-process
+- Purge Folder workflow - batch-process

 - Application-level failure handler with PurgeLog audit

-- Per-family text and HTML reports
+- Per-family HTML and CSV reports

-- Supports Revit 2022 through 2027 (.NET Framework 4.8 / .NET 8.0 / .NET 10)
+- Supports Revit 2022 through 2027

 Troubleshooting